Resources

 TopicSharing raw keysSharing scoped access

-What movesThe secret value is copied into chat or files.Permission to resolve one secret is granted to one actor.
+What movesThe secret value is copied into chat or files.Permission to resolve the required credential is granted to the named actor.

 CleanupFind every copy and rotate if unsure.Revoke the grant or rotate the stored value centrally.